SCIInstitute/UncertainSCI/README.md

 #UncertainSCI
 > Short blurb about what your product does.
-A python based toolkit to harness modern techniques to estimate statistical uncertainty in biomedical simulations by integrating these techniques with well-estabilsied biomedical simulation software.
+A Python-based toolkit that harnesses modern techniques to estimate statistical uncertainty in biomedical simulations by integrating these techniques with well-established biomedical simulation software.

 [![NPM Version][npm-image]][npm-url]
 [![Build Status][travis-image]][travis-url]